mogic-le/drupal-aspect_ratio_validation/README.txt

 This project has been sponsored by:
  * PennyWise Solutions Private Limited
-   Specialized in consulting and planning of Drupal powered sites, PennyWise Solutions Private Limited offers installation, development, theming, customization, and hosting to get you started.
+   Specialized in consulting and planning of Drupal powered sites, PennyWise Solutions Private Limited offers installation, development, theming,customization, and hosting to get you started.
-   Visit https://www.unleashedmind.com for more information.
+   Visit https://www.pennywisesolutions.com for more information.